 The other good news is that there are so many other ways you can be frugal and save money elsewhere that you CAN be environmentally and not break the bank.

 Some of my other ways of combining the two are:

-- Buying used not new – whether this is clothes from a thrift store or DVDs from a friend – this reduces what needs to go to landfill and will save you money.
+- Buying used not new – whether this is clothes from a thrift store or charity shop or DVDs from a friend – this reduces what needs to go to landfill and will save you money.
 You can also borrow things instead of buying where relevant.

 - Washing clothes on a cold setting (where appropriate).
 A vast amount of the energy needed to run your washing machine is used to heat the water – therefore, cooler water means lower energy usage!

 - Having a compost bin can save you the cost of buying expensive compost for your plants, but it will also reduce your waste.